-International Scotch Day may just be a Diageo marketing stunt (I mean isn’t that photo just ridiculous), but it’s a good excuse to start our Scotch Whisky Series with the debunking of six myths about whisky.
+Do we really need an International Scotch Day to promote whisky?
+Perhaps not, but it’s a good excuse to start our Scotch Whisky Series with the debunking of six myths that haunt the industry.

 Today is the second International Scotch Day.
 Now, don’t get that confused with World Whisky Day (19 May 2018); (National) Scotch Whisky Day (27 July); or National Bourbon Day (14 June) which doesn’t even fall within Bourbon Heritage Month (September).
 Sigh.